Pál Teleki: Teleki must choose between Axis and Allies

 Teleki's enduring desire was to keep Hungary non-aligned but he could not ignore Nazi Germany's dominant influence.
 Teleki was now faced with two bad choices.
 He could continue to resist Germany's demands for its help in the invasion of Yugoslavia although he knew that would likely mean that after Germany conquered Yugoslavia, it would next turn its attention to Hungary, as had happened to Austria, Czechoslovakia and Poland.
 He could allow German troops to cross Hungarian territory even though it would betray Yugoslavia and lead the Allies to declare war on Hungary.

 Horthy, who had resisted Germany's pressure, agreed to Germany's demands.
 Teleki met with the cabinet council that evening.
 He complained that Horthy had "told me thirty-four times that he would never make war for foreign interests, and now he has changed his mind".

 Before Teleki could chart a course through the political thicket, the decision was torn from him by General Henrik Werth, the chief of the Hungarian General Staff.
 Without the sanction of the Hungarian government, Werth, of German origin, made private arrangements with the German High Command for the transport of the German troops across Hungary.
 Teleki denounced Werth's action as treason.
+At the meeting of the Crown Council, Teleki was unable to reverse Werth's promise to allow the German forces transit rights across Hungary, but was able to persuade Horthy not to order a general mobilisation, which ruled out Hungary taking part in the invasion.
+As Hungary was a mostly rural nation, most of the reservists in the Honved were farmers and in April 1941, there were serious floods in the Hungarian countryside.
+Teleki argued that Werth's plans for a general mobilisation threatened the 1941 crop as calling up some many farmers serving as reservists would an end to the effort to cope with the floods caused by the heavy rains that spring.